Before you go to Malawi, make sure you have a valid passport with atleast six months left before expiry from your intended exit date.

-All foreigners entering Malawi must possess a return ticket or onward ticket with the necessary travel documentation for the next destination.
-They must also have sufficient funds to cover expenses while in the country.
+All travelers entering Malawi must show proof of a return ticket or onward ticket with documentation for your next travel destination.
+You must also have sufficient funds to cover your expenses while in the country.

-Malawi is a small, land-locked country.
-Hence, the most convenient entry from Australia is by air.
-There are two international airports in Malawi; Kamuzu International Airport (also known as Lilongwe International Airport) serves the capital Lilongwe, and Chileka International Airport serving the former capital Blantyre.
+Malawi has two international airports; Kamuzu International Airport (also known as Lilongwe International Airport) serves the capital Lilongwe, and Chileka International Airport serves the former capital Blantyre.

 Once in Africa, the main border crossings are to and from South Africa, Zambia, Mozambique and Tanzania.
 Convenient road access to all these countries is by car or by bus.
-By Western standards, bus fares are incredibly cheap, but public transport is unreliable in the country.
+Bus fares are incredibly cheap, but public transport is unreliable in the country.

-Malawi has a dense and, comparatively well maintained road network.
-Many main roads and even frequently used minor roads have been tarred, and bridges have been renewed and upgraded.
-Tar roads are generally in good shape and potholes are seldom found.
+Malawi has a dense and comparatively well maintained road network.
+Many main roads and frequently used minor roads have been tarred, and bridges have been renewed and upgraded.
+Tar roads are generally in good shape and potholes are rarely found.

-Rural roads are uncoated and subject to the vagaries of the weather.
+Rural roads are not tarred, and are subject to poor weather conditions.
 In the dry season they may be corrugated and pot holed.
-In the wet season, they are impassable or simply washed away.
+In the wet season, they are impassable or simply washed away from heavy rain.

 Apart from a few main road turnoffs, road signs are virtually non-existent.
 Those that exist are very old and often hard to spot, painted black with faded, white lettering.

-Understandably, the rural population prefer to travel - often with their livestock along the roads.
+Understandably, the rural population prefer to travel by bike or walking beside livestock along the roads.
 This impels any thoughtful driver to slow down.

-In the major cities, street lighting is world standard.
+In major cities, street lighting is common.
 In rural areas, it is non existent.

 The condition of rural roads, their use by pedestrian and livestock, presence of abandoned vehicles on the roadside, the non-existence of street lighting and the tendency of some drivers to travel at night without their lights on are all strong arguments to deter visitors from driving at night.

 When driving, you must carry personal identity, vehicle registration and ownership papers.

-According to one travel advisory: Services by rail are slow, overcrowded and erratic, they offer no advantages over road travel and are therefore not used by tourists.
+Train services are slow, overcrowded and erratic – they offer no advantages over road travel and are not commonly used by travelers.

 A number of ferries operate on Lake Malawi.
-MV Ilala traverses Lake Malawi from North to South and back again once a week.
-It provides a unique way of getting around the country and a cheap option for travelling to offshore islands and across to Mozambique.
+MV Ilala traverses Lake Malawi from north to south and back again once a week.
+It provides a unique way of getting around the country, and is a cheap option for traveling to offshore islands and across to Mozambique.

-Mtendere cruises the southern part of the lake.
-MV Songea sails between Mbamba Bay (Tanzania) to Nkhata Bay on Malawi's northern lakeshore every Saturday.
+Mtendere used to cruise the southern part of the lake.
+MV Songea sails between Mbamba Bay (Tanzania) to Nkhata Bay on Malawi's northern lakeshore.

-These ferries are not considered up to tourist standards.
-But, they represent the cheapest mode of travel through the land and to and from the African countries that surround Lake Malawi.
+While these ferries are not quite up to scratch with safety standards, they represent the cheapest mode of travel to and from the African countries that surround Lake Malawi.